maxvfischer/DIY-arcade/README.md

 ### Speakers
 Two speaker wires were soldered to each speaker.
 The speakers were then placed in the CNC-cut holes and attached by screws to the screen panel.
 All cables were then connected to the amplifier.
-A 3.5mm AUX stereo cable was then connected to the amplifier and to the Raspberry Pi.
+A 3.5mm AUX stereo cable was then connected between the amplifier and the Raspberry Pi.

 ![speakers 1](./images/build/speakers_1.jpg)